LunarDrift/space-invaders/README.md

 - Aliens shoot bullets that can hit the player
 - UFOs appear randomly for bonus points
 - Score tracking and lives
+- Custom SFX for shooting, alien hits, and player hits

 ### Controls
 - **A:**  Move left